LPulle/Linux/dotfiles/readme.md

 ## .bash_aliases

-This comes from CentOS 7 probably just the yum and systemctl ones that are local It's mostly the more frequent commands in more memorable and/or more concise format which i imagine will evolve in time Should also be useful so i don't have to build this collection again
+This started off from what i was using on a CentOS 7 install but most are fairly generic I used it on some ubuntu installs so it now has some local ones for that too It's mostly the more frequent commands in more memorable and/or more concise format which i imagine will evolve in time Should also be useful so i don't have to build this collection again Think it is just the yum and systemctl ones that are for CentOS and the apt ones for Ubuntu